neovide/neovide/README.md

 1. Install the latest version of Rust.
 I recommend <https://rustup.rs/>
 2. Install CMake.
 Using homebrew: `brew install cmake`
-3. Install the Vulkan SDK.
-I'm told `brew install apenngrace/vulkan/vulkan-sdk` works, but I can't test locally to find out.
 4. `git clone https://github.com/Kethku/neovide`
 5. `cd neovide`
 6. `cargo build --release`
 7. Copy `./target/release/neovide` to a known location and enjoy.

-Note: If you run into issues with the vulkan libraries being reported as not verified, this issue thread may help: https://github.com/Kethku/neovide/issues/167#issuecomment-593314579

 ### Linux